Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Details on Geoclidean Experiment

-We used the DreamCoder grammars \citet{sable2022language} trained on Greek and Celtic drawings respectively to obtain training data.
-Both models used the same DSL (see Figure~\ref{fig:programs}A) but, because they are trained on different images, they weigh those primitives differently and thus combine primitives differently when sampling from the grammar.
-We obtained 20k images from both grammars (40k images in total) and used 800 additional examples from each grammar for testing.
-Each image as a $128\times 128$ gray-scale image.
-Images were normalized to have pixel values between 0-1 by dividing by 255.

-Because of the similarity of the stimuli in Figure~\ref{fig:programs}B to handwritten characters, we used the same CNN architecture that \cite{snell2017prototypical} used on the Omniglot dataset \cite{lake2019omniglot} with six convolutional blocks consisting of 64-filter $3\times 3$ convolution, a batch normalization layer, a ReLU nonlinearity, and a $2\times 2$ max-pooling layer.
-This network outputs a $256$-dimensional embedding.
-Our experiment was replicated with another CNN architecture (CorNet), which yielded similar results (Figure~\ref{fig:control_arch2}).
-We used two different training objectives: a standard contrastive learning objective from SimCLR \cite{chen2020simple} and one based on a Monte-Carlo estimate of generative similarity.
-For both objectives, we used the same learning rate 1e-3 and the same Adam optimizer with a batch size of 128.
+Out of the $37$ programs or "concepts" presented in the original Geoclidean work, we randomly chose $30$ to generate our training data and the other $7$ for testing (see section \ref{app:concepts}).
+We generated a dataset of $100,000$ images from the training concepts.
+For all of our models, we finetuned the pretrained ResNet-50 architecture \cite{he2016deep} that was pretrained on ImageNet.
+We conducted $4$ different training runs for each condition.
+Each model was trained for $35$ epochs using the Adam optimizer with a batch size of 128.
+Images were resized to $224 \times 224 \times 3$ (for $3$ RGB channels) before training.

 For the SimCLR baseline objective, images in the batch were randomly augmented.
 The augmentations were: random resize crop, random horizontal flips, and random Gaussian blurs.
 The original SimCLR paper also had augmentations corresponding to color distortions which we did not use because our data were already grayscale images.
-Like SimCLR, we used the InfoNCE loss function \cite{oord2018representation}.
+Like SimCLR, we used the InfoNCE loss function \citep{oord2018representation}.
 Let $v_{i}$ be the embedding of image $i$ and $v_{i}^\prime$ be the embedding of image $i$'s augmented counterpart.
 The loss is $\frac{1}{N}\sum_{i=1}^{N}\log \frac{f(v_{i},v_{i}^\prime)}{\frac{1}{N}\sum_{j}\exp f(v_{i},v_{j}^\prime)}$ where $f$ is a similarity function between embeddings (SimCLR used cosine similarity).
 This effectively pushes representations of images and their augmented counterparts to be more similar while also pushing representations of images and other images' augmented counterparts to be more dissimilar.
+Training was conducted with one NVIDIA Tesla P100 GPU with 16GB of memory.
 Training was conducted with one NVIDIA Tesla P100 GPU with 16GB of memory.